NOAA-PSL/graph-ufs/prototypes/ocn_only/R3/README.md

   but not catastrophic.
 - Learning rate is still decaying smoothly (cosine curve), so it's not an LR spike issue.
-This confirms that the root cause is not overfitting, but rather numerical instability — likely due to activation explosions, gradient spikes, or poor interactions with your optimizer.
+This confirms that the root cause is not overfitting, but rather numerical instability — likely due to activation explosions, gradient spikes, or poor interactions with the optimizer.

 Possible solutions:
 - Set clip_by_global_norm(1.0) instead of 32.0